iaretechnician/barebones-masterserver-wiki/Creating-Modules.md

 | :warning: :warning: :warning:  At the time of writing, asset has been modified but the changes are not yet approved.
-| :warning: :warning: :warning:  If you're using the initial version of the asset, you will need to us `Master` instead of `IMaster`
+| :warning: :warning: :warning:  If you're using the initial version of the asset, you will need to use `Master` instead of `IMaster`
 | :warning: :warning: :warning:  And opCodes and property codes should **start from 100 (101, 102, etc...)**
 | :warning: :warning: :warning:  **You'll be able to use numbers from 0 after the upgrade**.